 The same is true, I think, for chance.
 The objective chances make certain belief-forming processes objectively reliable.
 That certain principles - those which are rationalized by Chance Reliabilism or Accuracy Reliabilism - are genuine requirements of rationality is made true by the objective chances, and they are made so irrespective of anyone's particular degrees of belief.
+An agent could, moreover, reason that (PP) is rationalized by Chance Reliabilism or Accuracy Reliabilism, before adopting any beliefs or credences over candidate chance functions.
+After all, that is exactly what has happened in this paper!
 Agents, therefore, are permitted to take advantage of the resulting, Chance Reliabilism- and Accuracy Reliabilism- backed principles of rationality, even when it comes to connecting up the objective chances with what they should rationally expect about the future occurrence of chancy events.

 One may, instead, worry not that the justification is circular, but that it leaves unexplained the justificatory status of the antecedent, chance-backed rationality principles.
-While this is true, the issue is going to come down to whether Humeans can do any better.
+While this is true, the issue is whether Humeans can obviously do better.
 As I have emphasized, Humeans can only guarantee accuracy, truth, and the like, when their agents start off with knowledge of the objective chances.
-As far as I can tell, an account of how agents form justified beliefs about the chances in the first place is going to have to take one of three things as bedrock: (i) self-locating indifference reasoning26, (ii) updating, or (iii) some chance-backed
+As far as I can tell, an account of how agents form justified beliefs about the chances in the first place is going to have to take one of three things as bedrock: (i) self-locating indifference reasoning29, (ii) updating, or (iii) some chance-backed principle of truth- or accuracy- maximization.
+And it isn't immediately obvious, absent further motivation, why we should feel more queasy taking (iii) to be a brute principle of rationality than (i) or (ii).
+After all, such an appeal to which belief-formation processes are likely to yield epistemic success is already at the heart of reliabilist approaches to epistemic justification.
+I have shown that, if one's epistemology is reliabilist in character, then non-Humeans can justify